mak3r/k3s-arm-techcon-2019/arm-techcon-2019.md

 1. ??? scale down one of the led jobs ??? `kubectl scale --replicas=2 -f blue.yaml`
 1. ??? scale up one of the led jobs ???

+# Demo controller funtions
+## Button A
+- release: deploy daemonset for lights on pin 4
+- long press: remove daemonset for lights on pin 4

+## Button B
+- release: deploy deployment with scale 1 for lights on pin 5
+- long press: remove deployment for lights on pin 5

+## Button C
+- release: scale deployment on pin 5 up by 1
+- long press: scale deployment on pin 5 down by 1

+## Button D
+- release: (bonus) deploy job to audio moo on current master node
+- long press: (bonus) undeploy audio job moo

+## Button E
+- release: deploy job to set pin 4 and pin 5 low (clear all leds)
+- long press: undeploy job to set pin 4 and pin 5 low

 ---------
 # Debug things
 ## Agent